-- 2. If the mental health agency is operated exclusively by a governmental entity, the mental health agency shall provide a copy of the grievance to the appropriate regional authority health plan; and - 3.
-If the client is in need of special assistance, the mental health agency shall immediately send a copy of the grievance or request to the Office of Human Rights and the https://human.rights.committeeIndependent Oversight Committee with jurisdiction over the agency.
+- 1. The mental health agency shall inform the person filing the grievance or request, in writing, that the grievance or request has been received; - 2.
+If the mental health agency is operated exclusively by a governmental entity, the mental health agency shall provide a copy of the grievance to the appropriate regional authority health plan; and - 3.
+If the client is in need of special assistance, the mental health agency shall immediately send a copy of the grievance or request to the Office of Human Rights and the human rights-eommitteeIndependent Oversight Committee with jurisdiction over the agency.